Line 9 (Madrid Metro)

-Line 9 of the Madrid Metro is a rapid transit line in Madrid that originally opened on 31 January 1980 between Sainz de Baranda and Pavones.
+Line 9 of the Madrid Metro is a rapid transit line in Madrid that runs between Paco de Lucía to Arganda del Rey.
+The line originally opened on 31 January 1980 between Sainz de Baranda and Pavones.
 Later it was extended from Avenida de América to Herrera Oria on 3 June 1983, though this section was at the time separate from the original part until the missing fragment from Avenida de América to Sainz de Baranda was opened on 24 February 1986.